Journey of Reconciliation: History

 In May 1947, the two black men and two white men who had been arrested earlier in the bus ride faced charges afterwards and did not win appealing their sentences.
-On March 21, 1949, Rustin and the two white men lost at the courthouse in Hillsborough and were sent to segregated chain gangs.
+On March 21, 1949, Rustin, Felmet, and Rodenko lost at the courthouse in Hillsborough and were sent to segregated chain gangs.

 "Shortly thereafter, the men arrested were reunited in Greensboro with the remaining “freedom riders.”
 Racial tensions only heightened in the aftermath of the riders’ exodus.
 On April 14, Martin Watkins, a white, disabled war veteran and UNC student, was beaten by several taxi drivers for speaking with an African American woman at a bus stop.
 Watkins pressed charges, but the judge also brought charges against Watkins arguing that he started the fight.
 Debates raged for nearly a week in both the Daily Tar Heel and Chapel Hill Weekly over the incident and race relations.
 The “Journey of Reconciliation” continued on, eventually passing back through western North Carolina, Tennessee, Kentucky, and then returning to Virginia and Washington, D.C.

 In May 1947 those members who had been arrested went on trial and were sentenced.
 The riders unsuccessfully appealed their sentences.
 On March 21, 1949, Rustin and two white protesters surrendered at the courthouse in Hillsborough and were sent to segregated chain gangs.
 Rustin published journal entries about the experience.
 His writings, as well as the actions of the “Journey” riders in April 1947, in time inspired Rosa Parks’ nonviolent protest in 1955 and the Freedom Rides of 1960–1961."

 They were supported by the recent 1946 U.S. Supreme Court ruling in Irene Morgan v.
 Commonwealth of Virginia, which prohibited segregation in interstate travel as unconstitutional, by putting "an undue burden on commerce."
 The Southern states were refusing to enforce the Court's decision.
 Based on consultation, the protesters limited their direct action to the Upper South, where the risk of violence was not as high as in the Deep South.

 The riders suffered several arrests, notably in North Carolina.
 Judge Henry Whitfield expressed his distaste for the white men involved: